 It is the commitment and willingness to perform of q.beyond's team that underpins our success.
 The main expectations employees have in q.beyond are attractive jobs, market-based remuneration and an environment in which they can further develop their skills.
-Further information about q.beyond in its capacity as employer can be found in the "Employment Rights", "Equality of Opportunity and Work-Life Balance" and "Employee Development and Identification with Company" criteria.
+Further information about g.beyond in its capacity as employer can be found in the "Employment Rights", "Equality of Opportunity and Work-Life Balance" and "Employee Development and Identification with Company" criteria.
 We systematically record the expectations of all our employees in team and department meetings, one-to-one talks with executives, exchanges of information with the People & Culture department, company and employee meetings and employee surveys.
 To this end, all employees are regularly questioned on an anonymous basis concerning various aspects of working conditions and their sense of affiliation with the company.
-In the past, the findings of these surveys were factored in to measures such as repositioning our brand as an employer.
-In the 2022 financial year, our employees devised new room concepts to meet their wishes.
-These were then implemented at our two largest locations in Hamburg and Cologne as part of the cross-locational "Big Movement" project.
-Since then, innovation rooms, war rooms, focus rooms and quiet rooms have promoted productive cooperation at our company.
+In the past, the findings of these surveys were factored into measures such as repositioning our employer brand or employees devising new room concepts to meet their wishes.
+At our two largest locations in Hamburg and Cologne, innovation rooms, war rooms, focus rooms and quiet rooms have since promoted productive cooperation at our company.
 The desk-sharing concept thereby implemented also offers good opportunities for exchanges, encounters, creativity and enhanced communication.